MikhailKravets/mkdocs_puml/README.md

 ### Standalone usage

 You can use `PlantUML` converter on your own without `mkdocs`.
-The example below shows how to do that.
+The example below shows it.

 ```python
 from mkdocs_puml.puml import PlantUML